jokerwrld999/ansible-role-bootstrap/README.md

 - `temp_dir`: String, defaults to `"tmp"`.
 Temporary directory used for certain tasks.

-**Alerts (Optional):**

-- `telegram_chat_id`: String, empty by default.
-Set your Telegram chat ID if using Telegram alerts.
-- `telegram_token`: String, empty by default.
-Set your Telegram bot token if using Telegram alerts.

-Consider using Ansible Vault or other secure credential management solutions.

 **Users Password (Optional - Security Consideration):**

 **Encrypt Password:**